-While institutional portfolio managers may purchase SRI proprietary assessments, the individual investor generally relies on publicly available data which may come from a variety of rankings/ ratings published by organizations such as Forbes, Fortune, Corporate Knights and the Dow Jones Sustainability Index (DJSI).
-With exchange traded funds (ETFs) as well as mutual funds, an individual investor may avoid making individual selections of firms and select either best of practice or exclusionary SRI funds (for example, see MSCI's website for details of their extensive offerings).
+While institutional portfolio managers may purchase SRI proprietary assessments, the individual investor generally relies on publicly available data which may come from a variety of rankings/ratings published by organizations such as Forbes, Fortune, Corporate Knights and the Dow Jones Sustainability Index (DJSI).
+With exchange traded funds as well as mutual funds, an individual investor may avoid making individual selections of firms and select either best of practice or exclusionary SRI funds (e.g. see MSCI's web site for details of their extensive offerings).

-For research purposes, the KLD ratings are "among the oldest and most influential, and, by far, the most widely analyzed by academics" (Chatterji et al., 2009: 125) and have been characterized as the largest multidimensional

-CSR database (Deckop et al., 2006).
+For research purposes, the KLD ratings are "among the oldest and most influential, and, by far, the most widely analyzed by academics" (Chatterji et al., 2009, p.
+125) and have been characterized as the largest multidimensional CSR database (Deckop et al., 2006).
 Briefly, KLD describes their research evaluations as originating from five distinct data sources which include direct communications with firm officers, global media sources reviewed on a daily basis, public documents as filed with the SEC, input from ten global SRI research firms and information gathered from various branches of the US government and non-governmental organizations (MSCI, 2011).
 The seven broad categories assessed include community, governance, diversity, employee relations, environment, human rights and product, while exclusionary screens include alcohol, gambling, firearms, military, nuclear power and tobacco (see Mattingly and Berman, 2006, for detailed description).

-Concentrating on environmental performance ratings, Delmas and colleagues (2013) supplemented the KLD assessments with those developed by Trucost and by Sustainable Asset Management (SAM- researchers for DJSI) to analyze the environmental performance of the largest US public firms over three years.
-They found environmental processes to be relevant to financial performance, while outcome measures were not, although these two components accounted for 80% of the variance (Delmas et al., 2013).
-The details of the methodology behind the above noted published rankings may be found on the applicable corporate websites (note however that changes have been implemented annually to the data gathering/analyses of most of these rankings, for which comparisons across and between rankings are rendered difficult).
+Concentrating on environmental performance ratings, Delmas et al. (2013) supplemented the KLD assessments with those developed by Trucost and by sustainable asset management (researchers for DJSI) to analyse the environmental performance of the largest US public firms over three years.
+They found environmental processes to be relevant to financial performance, while outcome measures were not, although these two components accounted for 80 per cent of the variance (Delmas et al., 2013).
+The details of the methodology behind the above noted published rankings may be found on the applicable corporate web sites (note, however, that changes have been implemented annually to the data gathering/analyses of most of these rankings, for which comparisons across and between rankings are rendered difficult).